-- A conviction for a felony crime, a violent crime or a sexual offense
+- A conviction for a felony crime, a violent crime, or a sexual offense

-- Registration on the U.S. Department of Justice’s National Sex Offender Public website.
+- Registration on the U.S. Department of Justice’s National Sex Offender Public Website.

 Lyft Driver Criminal Background Checks

-Lyft’s criminal background checks for drivers are similar to those conducted by Uber.2 Though Lyft has not shared the name of the third party that conducts it driver checks, Lyft has explained that these checks “include national and county-level databases and, when necessary, local courthouse record checks going back a minimum of seven years.”
+Lyft’s criminal background checks for drivers are similar to those conducted by Uber.2 Though Lyft has not shared the name of the third party that conducts its driver checks, Lyft has explained that these checks “include national and county-level databases and, when necessary, local courthouse record checks going back a minimum of seven years.”